 Outstanding Contribution Award

 In April 2018, Pei Hwa Secondary School received the Outstanding Contribution Award from RoboCup Singapore for actively contributing to the CoSpace community through organising RoboCupJunior CoSpace Pei Hwa Challenge for the past 5 years.
 The award is not only dedicated to the hardworking ALP Team but also to all colleagues who had worked hard and supported the Robotics Programme.

-The school was invited to represent Singapore in RoboCup 2018, which was held in Canada under the CoSpace Rescue category.
+The school was invited to represent Singapore in RoboCup Asia Pacific 2019 in Tianjin, China and Moscow, Russia.